WPR001/Ego-ST/README.md

 ## TODO and Timeline

 ### TODO
+- :fire: We will post the latest version of paper in github.
 - :fire: We are planning to propose a new framework wih General Spatial Temporal Reasoning ability.